The Zapatista Army of National Liberation in cyberspace

 Figure 7: Electronic Disturbance Theatre (1998), FloodNet screenshot.

-Furthermore, what made this tool even more powerful, at the moment, was the fact that the EDT members kept their identities public, decision based in the American Civil Rights Movement of the 1960s, which allowed them to become recognizable figures inside the media and IRL.
+Furthermore, what made this tool even more powerful, at the time, was the fact that the EDT members kept their identities public, decision based in the American Civil Rights Movement of the 1960s, which allowed them to become recognizable figures inside the media and IRL.
 This represented a huge action since the Mexican government couldn’t state that the cyber-allies of Zapatista movement weren’t real any longer.

-The outcome of this virtual sit-in was a press release from the Mexican government, condemning the actions in Acteal and promising to prosecute those involved, and in a different tone, The Pentagon firing back Java applets in order to crash the attacker’s system.
+The outcome of this virtual sit-in was a press release from the Mexican government, condemning the actions in Acteal and promising to prosecute those involved, and in a different tone, The Pentagon firing back Java applets to crash the attacker’s system.
 These actions might seem small yet, for an event as the Acteal massacre this represented a fierce demonstration of world-wide solidarity, where online civil disobedience leaded to direct action and provided an alternative to those who thought their voices were weak.

 Figure 8: Electronic Disturbance Theatre (1998), FloodNet screenshot.

 Moreover, it is important to point out that Floodnet was the polished result of several previous actions being held on the web.
 One of the actions that inspired the EDT to develop Floodnet was an act of civil disobedience organized by the Italian group Anonymous Digital Coalition on 20th January 1998.
 The ADC, through The Thing website, called for a Netstrike for Zapata with the following message: